Skip to main content

 MethodExplanation

-int seqno()This method is needed to receive the current seqno and send transactions with the correct value.
+int seqno()This method is needed to receive the current seqno and send messages with the correct value.
 In previous sections of this tutorial, this method was called often.

 int get_public_key()This method is used to retrive a public key.
 The get_public_key() is not broadly used, and can be used by different services.
 For example, some API services allow for the retrieval of numerous wallets with the same public key